alinelena/eu/content/english/blog/keeblego.md

 ![UK 80 my first hand wire at some time in 2021](/images/blog/uk80-f.jpg "img-fluid mb-50")

-ok not a nice view I have to admit... but a theme emerge: lego
+ok not a nice view I have to admit... but a theme emerges: lego

 Originally the lego suppose to be only support for soldering and building.
 After seeing the prices to make a box I decided to use the lego for the box too and do the unholly thing to glue the plate from tiles...